KevanDoyle/rvolcanomap/README.md

 # rvolcanomap
-Significant volcanic eruption mapping using R
+Mapping significant volcanic eruptions using R
+Data from NOAA
+Spatial data using tmap